Full

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 13 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 13 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 984 of Meeus index or 1937 from Brown series.

-The length of the lunation is 29 days, 8 hours and 29 minutes.
-It is 2 hours and 34 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 8 hours and 29 minutes and it is 2 hours and 34 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 4 hours and 15 minutes shorter than the mean synodic month length.
 It is 1 hour and 54 minutes longer compared to 21st century's shortest synodic month length.

-3 days after point of apogee on 7 August 2079 at 14:51 in ♐ Sagittarius.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 11 days, until the Moon reaches the point of next perigee on 23 August 2079 at 09:43 in ♋ Cancer.
+3 days since point of apogee on 7 August 2079 at 14:51 in ♐ Sagittarius the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 11 days until the Moon reaches the point of next perigee on 23 August 2079 at 09:43 in ♋ Cancer.

-8 days after descending node on 3 August 2079 at 04:34 in ♎ Libra.
-The Moon is located south of the ecliptic over the following 6 days, until the lunar orbit crosses from South to North in ascending node on 17 August 2079 at 13:43 in ♈ Aries.
+8 days after descending node on 3 August 2079 at 04:34 in ♎ Libra the Moon is positioned south of the ecliptic over the following 6 days until the lunar crosses the ecliptic again from South to North in ascending node on 17 August 2079 at 13:43 in ♈ Aries.

-2 days since the previous standstill on 8 August 2079 at 23:04 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.063°, the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠28.160° at the point of next northern standstill on 22 August 2079 at 14:13 in ♊ Gemini.
+2 days since the last southern standstill on 8 August 2079 at 23:04 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.063° the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠28.160° at the point of next northern standstill on 22 August 2079 at 14:13 in ♊ Gemini.

 In 1 day on 12 August 2079 at 17:00 in ♒ Aquarius the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.